A consultant colleague shared with me this Seth Godin's post on the hierarchy of B2B needs. Here's how he ranks the goals of your buyers:

 - Making a profit

 You may not like seeing this, but it's very true.
-In most organizations, nothing happens unless at least one of these needs is met, and avoiding risk is at the top of the list.
+In most large organizations, nothing happens unless at least one of these needs is met, and avoiding risk is at the top of the list.

 Why is risk so important when selling to businesses, when compared to those selling products or services to individuals?
 By hiring your firm, the buyer wants to make sure he or she is not making a huge career mistake.
 Those who sign the contract are spending someone else's money.